plaught-armor/lazy-list-box-godot/README.md

 **Ensure: ItemTemplate is for this example a Button-Type.**

 > [!TIP]
-> **Recommended The root node in your ItemTemplate should be always a Button so that focus calls work properly.**
+> **Recommended: The root node in your ItemTemplate should be always a Button so that focus calls work properly.**

 Make sure the ItemTemplate node has:
 - The `Flat` property set to `true` in your inspector